Skip to Main Content

 Linking vs. Posting PDFs

-Items from library databases are subject to license agreements that specify how they can be used, including whether is is permitted to post PDFs of materials on Blackboard.
+Items from library databases are subject to license agreements that specify how they can be used, including whether is is permitted to post PDFs of materials on Canvas.

 Most of these items can be made accessible by linking and it is a much better option for providing access to that material while staying within copyright and license terms.
 Learn how to provide permalinks (persistent links) in the section below.